cockroachdb/docs/src/current/cockroachcloud/metrics-essential.md

 ---
-title: Essential Metrics for CockroachDB Serverless Deployments
+title: Essential Metrics for CockroachDB Standard and Basic Deployments
-summary: Learn about the recommended essential metrics for monitoring your CockroachDB Serverless cluster.
+summary: Learn about the recommended essential metrics for monitoring your CockroachDB Standard/Basic cluster.
 toc: true
 ---

-These essential CockroachDB metrics let you monitor your CockroachDB Serverless cluster.
+These essential CockroachDB metrics let you monitor your CockroachDB {{ site.data.products.standard }} or {{ site.data.products.basic }} cluster.
 The metrics are available on graphs on the tabs listed in the **Metrics tabs** column.
 Where **Custom** is listed, the metric may be graphed in a [**Custom Metrics Chart**]({% link cockroachcloud/custom-metrics-chart-page.md %}).

 {% assign types = site.data.metrics | map: "metric_type" | uniq %}
 {% comment %} Fetch the list of all metric types {% endcomment %}